Fix: C Drive Filling Up by itself on Windows 10/11

 Configuring C Drive System Restore Settings

-3. Review the maximum storage size limit for system restore points.
+3. Check the maximum storage size for restore points.

 Deleting System Restore Point